Updated 23 April 2020

 Cleaning and Disinfection of Saturation Diving Equipment

 It is common practice to share diving helmets among the dive team.
 It may be possible to issue each diver with his own oral-nasal mask and to fit it prior to his lock-out.
 However, the microphone and nose clearing pad would need to be changed too.
-If this is not practical, the oral nasal mask and the demand regulator should be sanitised after each use with the appropriate ‘hat-wash’.
+If this is not practical, the oral nasal mask, the microphone, nose block and the expiratory part of the demand regulator should be sanitised after each use by applying approved cleaning agent, covering with a clean cloth and allowing sufficient soak time, in accordance with the manufacturers’ requirements, before rinsing with fresh water.
 Consideration should be given to locking out the hats that have been used at the end of each bell run to be cleaned by the technicians and replaced with hats that have been cleaned.
+Personal neck dams and hat liners are preferred.
+All neck dams and hat liners should be sanitised between uses.

 It is recommended that any tissues or cloths used to clean oral nasals and helmet interiors within the bell are collected in a plastic bag to be locked out of the system at the end of the bell run.